vunguyen-oss/ComfyUI_LayerStyle_Advance/instruction/setup_steps.md

 - Remove potentially conflicting packages before installation:
   - onnxruntime
   - opencv-python and variants

+### Linux Installation
+- Use the provided install_requirements_linux.sh script
+- May need to modify the Python path in the script to match your environment
+- Ensure the script has executable permissions: `chmod +x install_requirements_linux.sh`
+- Alternative: Manually install dependencies following the steps in linux_installation_guide.md

+### Colab/Kaggle Installation
+- Consider using a Python script for automated setup
+- Modify Python paths to use the appropriate interpreter (e.g., `!pip install` instead of paths)
+- Handle model downloads programmatically when possible

 ## Model Files Required
 - Download models from: